JacquesCarette/Drasil/code/drasil-printers/lib/Language/Drasil/README.md

 --------------------------------------------------

 **Debug**
-  - Gathers all printing functions and creates the debugging tables from them
+  - Utilities for dumping all chunks in a ChunkDB to plaintext.

 **DOT**
   - Dot graph printers (for traceability graphs)